nishit130/CCET-IA-2/README.md

-# pern-todo-app devops-IA
+# pern-todo-app CCET-IA-2

 #### Team Members:

-- Srinil Khandwala
+- Nishit Patel
 - Smeet Nagda
 - Manan Pandya
-- Nishit Patel
-- Ayush Singh

 ## This should create a build